 To ensure that the project and process embedded sustainability in line with the College’s ethos and policies, from the outset and throughout, BRE (Scotland) was appointed in an advisory role as a project partner whilst the building itself was designed by architects, Austin Smith Lord.

 The project team explored the design in detail, deploying a passive design strategy of ‘remove demand, reduce demand, deliver efficiently‘.
-This involved utilising the thermal mass of the building to reduce the demand on energy; introducing enhanced technological efficiencies such as the use a ground source heat pump and solar PV; and an exemplar approach to flood risk mitigation and water resource usage including a rainwater harvesting system and SUDS drainage.
+This involved utilising the thermal mass of the building to reduce the demand for energy; introducing enhanced technological efficiencies such as the use a ground source heat pump and solar PV and an exemplar approach to flood risk mitigation and water resource usage including via rainwater harvesting system and SUDS drainage.

 South Lanarkshire College